top of page

 The adjective 'odious' finds its origins in Latin.
 It is derived from the Latin word 'odiosus,' which means 'hateful' or 'offensive.'
 This term is linked to the Latin word 'odium,' signifying 'hatred' or 'disgust.'
 Over time, 'odious' has come to describe something that evokes strong feelings of revulsion, abhorrence, or intense dislike.
 It is used to characterize actions, behaviors, or qualities that are widely perceived as morally repugnant or deserving of vehement condemnation.
 'Odious' is a word often employed to express the profound disgust or aversion one feels towards something or someone.

-Quiz: Find the meaning of odious
+Quiz: Find the meaning of the adjective odious:

 Try Again!